syedalmasali/Palindrome/README.md

 # Palindrome

-finds the longest palindrome in a string
+Given a string, the program outputs the length of the longest palindrome that is a substring